CyberNaught-XyZ/gh-horoscope/README.md

 3. **User doesn't exist** - Check the username spelling

 ### "It's Not Funny Enough"
 That's a you problem.
-My humor is as good as the 2 braincells left health.
-Not good. 😎 (I will add alot more content with answers, roasts, etc but had to submit tonight)
+My humor is as good as the 2 braincells left health is.
+Not good. 😎 (I will add alot more content with answers, roasts, etc but had to submit)

+I did try add as much content as possible for a first version that wouldn't break and debug wouldn't last half a year Honestly i think it's pretty decent.

 ### Debug Mode (For When You Really Need To Know)
 ```bash